Medical / Immediate Help

 Fargo, ND 58106

 According to NDSU Policy Manual Section 162 students who have experienced sexual violence, dating/domestic violence or stalking are able to receive several accommodations to “stop, prevent, and remedy the harm to those affected by the prohibited conduct.”
 Accommodations may be temporary or long-term.
 Accommodations include changes to housing, a no contact directive, and changes to class schedule, work schedule, parking modifications, referrals or other reasonable accommodations.
-More information about accommodations can be found in Section 8 of NDSU Policy 162: Sexual and Gender-Based Harassment, Misconduct, and Title IX Policy
+More information about accommodations can be found in Section 8 of NDSU Policy 162: Sexual and Gender-Based Harassment and Sexual Misconduct

 For more information about how to request an accommodation: